 Do You Get Paid for Being On Call?

 The Fair Labor Standards Act (FLSA), enacted in 1938, has defined the federal guidelines that govern whether or not you will be paid for on-call hours.
-The underlying question that determines if you will be compensated is, “Does the time you spend on call qualify as “hours worked” when calculating overtime and minimum wage?”
+The underlying question that determines if you will be compensated is whether or not the time you spend on call qualifies as “hours worked” when calculating overtime and minimum wage.

-The situation becomes more ambiguous, however, when an employee is on call at home.
-Employers will generally view this time as hours spent in “non-restricted conditions,” where the employee is free to use the time however he or she wishes.
-The employer can require certain things of the at-home on-call employee - that they are accessible by phone or pager, and that they refrain from drinking alcohol, for example.
+The situation becomes more ambiguous when an employee is on call at home.
+Employers will generally view this time as hours spent in “non-restricted conditions,” where employees are free to use their time however they wish.
+Employers can require certain things of at-home, on-call employees—that they are accessible by phone or pager, and that they refrain from drinking alcohol, for example.
 Nevertheless, this time does not qualify as “hours worked,” and will not be compensated.

-If, however, the employee is prevented from using this time at home for their own purposes when they are on call, they would need to be compensated for it.
-For example, if the frequency of calls is such that the employee is unable to mow the lawn, or attend a child’s event, or read a newspaper, or attend a doctor’s appointment during the period they are on call, they are not able to effectively use the time for personal activities, and thus would have to be paid.
+If, however, employees are prevented from using this time at home for their own purposes when they are on call, they would need to be compensated.
+For example, if the frequency of calls is such that employees are unable to mow the lawn, attend a child’s event, read a newspaper, or attend a doctor’s appointment during the period they are on call, they are not able to effectively use the time for personal activities and thus would have to be paid.
 Time spent responding to calls (traveling to and from the workplace) also counts as payable time worked.

-In general, when an employee is an exempt employee paid on a salary basis, the employer would not be required to pay him or her for being available.
+In general, when employees are exempt employees paid by salary, employers are not required to pay them for being available.

-If the company has a policy that pays for time spent being on call, the employer would be obligated to cover all employees who are covered by the policy.
+If a company has a policy that pays for time spent being on call, it is obligated to cover all employees who are covered by the policy.

-You should also check to see if your state has its own standards for when employees must be paid for on-call time since many states have their own minimum wage and overtime laws separate from the federal government’s.
-Employers must follow whichever minimum wage/overtime law—either state or federal – which provides the greatest benefits to their personnel.
+You also should check to see if your state has its own standards for when employees must be paid for on-call time since many states have their own minimum wage and overtime laws separate from the federal government’s.
+Employers must follow whichever minimum wage/overtime law—either state or federal—provides the greatest benefits to their personnel.